baldurbjarnason/this-is-not-a-book/What_do_books_do.md

 display books, treasure them and show them off to indicate how far we’ve come as adults.

 I do anyway.
-And don’t invite me round for dinner, unless you want your shelves examined.
+Don’t invite me round for dinner, unless you want your shelves examined.

 But why do we read?
 What do we want books for?
 What might that tell us